-Palomino is a colour breed.
-It’s a genetic colour in horses rather than a specific breed of horse.
+Palomino is considered a colour breed – a genetic colour in horses rather than a specific breed of horse.
 The distinctive palomino colouring consists of a golden coat and white mane and tail.
 Genetically, this colour is created by a single allele of a ”cream” dilution gene and a “red” or chestnut base coat.
 It’s not rare but is highly desirable.
 Because the cream dilution gene is heterozygous, the colour does not breed true.
-That means you can mate two registered Palominos and you may or may not get the signature golden sand coloured offspring.
+That means you can mate two registered Palominos and you may or may not get the signature golden-coloured offspring.
+A Palomino horse has a 50% chance of passing on his colour to a foal, but if he is mixed with a cremello or Perlino mare there is a 100% chance of having a Palomino.

 Where did Palominos originate?